chettrick/stm32cubef4/Projects/STM32F429I-Discovery/Applications/Display/LTDC_AnimatedPictureFromUSB/readme.txt

   ******************************************************************************
    @endverbatim

-@par Example Description
+@par Application Description

-  This example describes how to display on LCD pictures saved under USB mass storage.
+  This application describes how to display on LCD pictures saved under USB mass storage.

-  The user has to put bitmap pictures that don't exceed LCD size(width: 240, high: 320) under root of USB mass storage (you can use pictures under LTDC_AnimatedPictureFromUSB\Media repository).
+  The user has to put the bitmap pictures available within the "BMP_240x320" folder under "/Utilities/Media/Pictures" that don't exceed LCD size(width: 240, high: 320) under root of USB mass storage.

   Once the LCD, USB OTG HS and file system are initialized and configured, a check of the existence and the content of the USB mass storage directory is done.